k8thekat/GatekeeperV2/COMMANDS.md

 ### <u>AMP Server Settings Commands</u>:
 - `/server settings info (server)` - Displays information such as IP, Donator Only, Whitelist Open, Discord Role, Discord Chat/Console/Event Channels and Nicknames.
-- `/server settings hidden (server, flag)` - Hides or Shows the Servers Banners when using `/server display`
+- `/server settings hidden (server, flag)` - Hides or Shows the Server from Autocomplete lists when *NON-Moderators* are using slash commands.
 - `/server settings host (server, host)` - Sets the Host of the AMP Dedicated server in the Database.
     - **ATTENTION**: This is only used and displayed when commands such as `/server status` and `/server list`.
     - **TIP**: `Host` is what you want your players to use to connect to the server!